sheerun/vim-polyglot/README.md

 ```

 Note that disabiling languages won't make in general your vim startup any faster / slower (only for specific file type).
 Vim-polyglot is selection of language plugins that are loaded only on demand.

-## Updating

-You can either wait for new patch release with updates or run the `./build` script by yourself.

 ## Contributing